jssql1234/docs-sqlacc/docs/usage/Tools/RTM/faq.md

 ## How to Drag XML Report into SQL ?

 :::info[note]
-If this XML Report is Customer Aging, go Customer Aging to drag the XML Report
+If this XML Report is for Customer Aging, go to Customer Aging to drag the XML Report

 If this XML report is Supplier Aging Report, go to Supplier Aging to drag the XML Report
 :::